All Products

 count/s

-The maximum transactions per second (TPS) for API calls to the instance within one minute.
+The maximum transactions per second (TPS) of API calls for the instance within a one-minute period.

 {tenant_userid, instanceId}